mfukar/mfukar.github.com/_posts/2017-09-04-ticketspinlock.md

 The last point is addressed by MCS (see the linked papers), which sounds even more exciting!
 Let's have a look at them next.

+[^1]: There are multiple ways to find such problems with locks.
+For example, clang provides the [Thread Safety Analysis](https://clang.llvm.org/docs/ThreadSafetyAnalysis.html) extension.